I've been on a strict carnivore diet for five years, and I like adding organic condiments to keep things a little interesting.

 - Processed condiments like BBQ sauce and industrial seed or vegetable oils should be avoided due to their high sugar and empty calorie content.

 8 Best Condiments for the Carnivore Diet

 Here are my go-to condiments that help me reap maximum health benefits from eating meat:

 Even though most people overlook it, salt is frequently used to add extra texture to many cuisines, including basic homemade chicken stock.

 Large salt crystals, for example, add texture to steaks when salted at the proper time.
 It also softens the meat and helps it release more juice when you sear or grill.

-I mainly use flake salt as a condiment because I feel the large, dramatic crystals give a burst of flavor to my ground beef and steaks.
+I mainly use flake salt as a condiment because the large, dramatic crystals give my ground beef and steaks a burst of flavor.

 2. Lemon Juice

-This is very useful when you want to add taste to your roasted meats.
+This is very useful when adding taste to your roasted meats.
 And if you can’t get lemon juice, use a few teaspoons of distilled vinegar for the same tangy flavor.

 3. Fish Sauce